Looper (film): Production

+Development and casting

 Looper was written and directed by Rian Johnson, originally conceived as a short film starring Joseph Gordon-Levitt, shortly after making Brick, Johnson's first feature.
 After Johnson released The Brothers Bloom in 2008, he re-teamed with producer Ram Bergman, who produced Johnson's previous two films, with the goal of starting production of Looper in 2009.
 In May 2010, Gordon-Levitt was cast in one of the lead roles, which he would play after completing Premium Rush.
 Later in the month, Bruce Willis was also cast.
 In the following October, Emily Blunt joined Gordon-Levitt and Willis.
 Noah Segan, Jeff Daniels and Piper Perabo were cast in January 2011.

+Filming

 Filming began in Louisiana on January 24, 2011.

 Makeup artist Kazuhiro Tsuji created the prosthetics that Gordon-Levitt wore in the film so that he would physically resemble Willis.

+Music

 The film's score was composed by Nathan Johnson, Rian Johnson's cousin.

+Post-production

 Talking about Looper and time travel in film, Rian Johnson said:

 Other influences cited by Rian Johnson include The Terminator, Witness, Akira, Domu: A Child's Dream, 12 Monkeys, Timecrimes, and Hard-Boiled Wonderland and the End of the World.

 Release

 Theatrical

 Looper premiered on September 6, 2012, at the opening night of the Toronto International Film Festival.
-The film was then released theatrically in the United States on September 28, 2012 by FilmDistrict, who obtained the domestic rights from production company Endgame Entertainment at the 2011 Cannes Film Festival.
+The film was then released theatrically in the United States on September 28, 2012, by FilmDistrict, who obtained the domestic rights from production company Endgame Entertainment at the 2011 Cannes Film Festival.
 In turn, FilmDistrict chose to release the film with Sony Pictures, over their genre label TriStar Pictures.

 The Chinese release of the film reintegrates a substantial number of scenes set in Shanghai.
 The move was requested by Chinese production company DMG Entertainment in order to further appeal to Chinese audiences.
 Several of these scenes were shortened or cut for the American release.

 Johnson released a free audio commentary on SoundCloud (which was heavily requested after making one for The Brothers Bloom) to be downloaded and listened to during the film, with the warning: "Needless to say, this is NOT to be listened to on a first viewing, or before you've seen the film."

 Home media

 The film was released on Blu-ray and DVD in North America on December 31, 2012.
-The film was also released on January 28, 2013 in online UK stores, with a general release on February 4, 2013.
+The film was also released on January 28, 2013, in online UK stores, with a general release on February 4, 2013.
 The film made $20,583,583 in domestic DVD sales and $11,468,974 from domestic Blu-ray sales for a total of $32,052,557.
 The film was remastered for an Ultra HD Blu-ray release in 2021.